Ede Dafinone

 Ede Dafinone (born 10 April 1962) is a Nigerian chartered accountant, politician, and philanthropist, notable for his contributions in the field of finance, involvement in Nigerian politics, and charitable activities.
 He is the senator representing Delta Central Senatorial District at the 10th National Assembly.

-Dafinone comes from the family of Senator David Omueya Dafinone, who holds the Guinness World Record for having the largest number of members in the Institute of Chartered Accountants in England and Wales (ICAEW).
+Ede Dafinone comes from the Dafinone family, they hold the Guinness World Record for the highest number of members in the Institute of Chartered Accountants in England and Wales (ICAEW).
 His father, David Omueya Dafinone, was Senator for the old Bendel South in the second republic.